keithiopia/govspeak-guide/data/documentation.md

 ###This is an H3 subheading

-Don't skip heading levels - ie straight to an H3.
+Don't skip heading levels - in other words, don't jump straight to an H3.
 Don't insert an H1 anywhere.

 ##Bold text